If you’re looking for some good things you do with $1,000 right now, then you’re in the right place.

 To see this for yourself, check out this free online calculator to see just how much a single payment could reduce the overall amount that you owe.

-Not only does it feel good to know that you’re one step closer to having paid of your house, remember that anytime you pay off the mortgage principal, this is money that should find its way back in to your pocket someday.
+Not only does it feel good to know that you’re one step closer to having paid off your house, remember that anytime you pay off the mortgage principal, this is money that should find its way back into your pocket someday.
 This is because when you sell your house, as long as it is for more than you paid for it, the principal is the amount that you actually own.
 Therefore, you should receive a check for this balance after the mortgage has closed.

-The Early Retirement Benefit
+The Financial Freedom Benefit

 Consider the following: If your mortgage is $1,000 per month, that’s $12,000 per year you’ll need to cover in retirement.
 This means for your nest egg, you’ll need $300,000 just to cover this expense.